Please note: this is a fast-moving situation and things can change from day to day. Always check back for the latest advice.

 - How will HMRC monitor the scheme (keeping records)?

-The furlough scheme has been extended until 31 March 2021.
+The furlough scheme has been extended to the end of April 2021.

 Returning parents still eligible for furlough scheme